Is it ok to be exhausted?

 Are you a woman who is glorified in self-righteousness and acts out of spite with another struggling girl or a woman who stands by the one who is afflicted with sound counsel?

-Are you a woman who takes the easy route to avoid conflict or a woman who marches in to address what matters?
+Are you a woman who takes the easy route to avoid conflict or a woman who marches in to address what really matters?

 Are you a woman who takes pride in your looks or style or a woman who adores the simple?